jupyter-book/mystmd/docs/creating-pdf-documents.md

 ## Excluding Source

-If you have a block or notebook cell that you do now want to render to your LaTeX output, add the `no-tex` tag to the cell.
+If you have a block or notebook cell that you do not want to render to your $\LaTeX$ output, add the `no-tex` tag to the cell.
+Similarly, to exclude a cell from Typst, use `no-typst`.
+To exclude a cell from both formats, use `no-pdf`.

 (multi-article-exports)=